nfreeman19/Election_Analysis/README.md

 # Election_Analysis
 Python
 ## Overview of Election Audit:
-Explain the purpose of this election audit analysis.
+The purpose of this was to help Seth and Tom submit the election audit results to the election commission.
+We needed to breakdown the details of each section and numbers of each of these sections for a clean and clear result.

 ## Election-Audit Results:
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.